 Monitoring

 Monitoring your resources and transactions is a key part of observability.
 At a glance, you need to know if your transactions through your system are performant and that your resources (services, virtual memory) that those transactions consume are healthy.
-Unified dashboards allow you to view both your transactional performance (from trace data) and your resource health (usually from metric data) in one place.
-And after a deployment (even a partial deploy), you can use Lightstep Observability to ensure things are staying on track.
+Unified dashboards let you view logs, metrics, and traces in one place.
+And after a deployment (even a partial deploy), you can use Cloud Observability to ensure things are staying on track.

 Unified dashboards

-Using the unified dashboard experience, you can monitor both metric and span data charts in one place.
+Using the unified dashboard experience, you can monitor log, metric, and span charts in one place.
+Dashboard displays multiple tables and charts visualizing data.

-You create charts for a dashboard using a query builder that works for both metric and span data.
+You can manually create charts for a dashboard using a query builder that works for logs, metrics, and spans.
 Use filters and groupings to see just the data you want.
+Unified Query Builder shows how you can select options to query spans grouped by customer.

-Instead of the builder, you can use the Unified Query Language (UQL) in the editor to build more fine-grained queries.
+Instead of the builder, you can use the Unified Query Language (UQL) in the editor to build more fine-grained queries on logs, metrics, and spans.

 For span data, exemplars are mapped in the chart, providing direct access to traces.
 A table below the chart provides a quick view into the data.

-You can click into a chart and immediately start your investigation using Change Intelligence.
+You can click into a chart and immediately start your investigation using Cloud Observability’s correlation feature.

 Using Terraform?
-You can use the Lightstep Terraform provider to create and manage your dashboards and charts.
-You can also use it to export existing dashboards into the Terraform format.
+You can use the Cloud Observability Terraform provider to create and manage your dashboards and panels.
+You can also export existing dashboards into the Terraform format.

 Learn more:

-You access Change Intelligence from any chart on a dashboard, notebook, or alert.
+You access the correlation feature from any chart on a dashboard, notebook, or alert.
 A side panel displays attributes on spans that experienced a change in performance at the same time as a deviation on the chart.
-You can copy queries for these attributes and paste them into a notebook, where you can continue your investigation
+You can copy queries for these attributes and paste them into a notebook, where you can continue your investigation.

 Learn more: Investigate a deviation